MiguelP009/MuTorere/README.md

 2. **Agents**:
    - `ReinforcementLearningAgent`: Learns using Q-learning.
    - `RandomAgent`: Chooses moves randomly.
+   - `RealPlayerAgent`: Allows human players to interact with the game via the console.

 3. **Training**:
    - Allows two agents to compete for thousands of games to train the RL agent.